molinan2/download-vgm/README.md

 # About

 Downloads an album from [Video Game Music](https://downloads.khinsider.com).
-Only downloads tracks in *.flac or *.wav format and doesn't fallback to *.mp3.
+Only downloads tracks in *.flac or *.wav format and doesn't fall back to *.mp3.
 Downloads happen one by one to avoid overloading the server.

 # Usage